aurelia/store/README.md

   addAnotherFramework() {
     // you create a new state by dispatching your action using the stores method this.store.dispatch(demoAction);
+    // or by dispatching via the registered action name this.store.dispatch("DemoAction");
   }
 }
 ```